-Policy BE13.3: Facilitate, encourage, and incentivize redevelopment and revitalization of underutilized properties, particularly older and declining commercial and industrial properties.
+Policy BE13.3: Encourage and facilitate redevelopment of underutilized properties, particularly in older and declining commercial and industrial areas.

 Connects to Policy HE1.1, HE2.2, and HE6.1

 Policy BE13.4: Adopt land use policies and plans that prioritize and incentivize development and revitalization of grayfields and brownfields properties over new greenfields development.